The pandemic continues to cause unprecedented disruption across industries worldwide.

-The global building information modeling market reached a value of US$ 6.0 Billion in 2020.
-Looking forward, IMARC Group expects the market to reach a value of US$ 13.6 Billion by 2026, growing at a CAGR of 14.5% during 2021-2026.
+The global building information modeling market reached a value of US$ 6.5 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 15.4 Billion by 2027, exhibiting a CAGR of 15.63% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 Building information modeling (BIM) refers to software that gives architecture, engineering, and construction (AEC) professionals adequate insights to plan, design, construct and manage buildings and infrastructure.
 It enables them to collaborate and create an accurate virtual model of a building and exchange data between different project parties.
 It aids in analyzing the quantitative and qualitative aspects of the construction, such as cost estimation, time requirement, and component procurement.
 Besides this, it also helps in undertaking operations post project completion, such as maintenance issues and project lifecycle management.